RebelToolbox/RebelDocumentation/getting_started/introduction/first_look_at_the_editor.rst

 The Project manager
 -------------------

-When you launch Godot, the first window you see is the Project Manager.
+When you launch Rebel Editor, the first window you see is the Project Manager.
 In the default tab, "Projects," you can manage existing projects, import or create new ones, and more.